Below are some real-world scenarios that will help you understand KMS configuration.

 Unfortunately, this functionality is not currently available.

 A workaround is for the facility to manually update the POS location to point to a different KMS location based on meal periods, specific days of the week, or other scheduling needs.
-See Selecting a KMS Location for POS Orders or Selecting a KMS Location for Advanced Orders.
+See Selecting the KMS Location for Orders.